Crochet with Leather | Leather Crochet Bracelet

 Once you have created this first stitch you will turn your work and work into TWO BUMPS at the bottom of your V. Repeat step 3 as many times as needed to get the desired length for your bracelet.

-Hands with dark nail polish crocheting textured black yarn with a green hook, making an accessory on a wooden surface.
+Hands with dark nails holding a crochet hook, working with black yarn on a wooden surface.

 Step 4